vmware-archive/live-docs/README.md

 # How to use it

-For Angular based libraries, please look at 'How to use it' it section of './projects/ng-live-docs/README.md'
+For Angular based libraries, please look at 'How to use it' it section of [a relative link](./projects/ng-live-docs/README.md)